archivesspace/tech-docs/src/content/docs/administration/upgrading_1_5_0.md

 A quick overview of the steps are:

-1. Review this document and understand how the upgrade will impact your data, paying particular attention to the [Preparation section](#preparation) .
+1. Review this document and understand how the upgrade will impact your data, paying particular attention to the [Preparation section](#preparation).
 2. [Backup your database](/administration/backup).
 3. No, really, [backup your database](/administration/backup).
 4. It is suggested that [users start with a new solr index](/administration/indexes).
 To do this, delete the data/solr_index/index directory and all files in the data/indexer_state directory.
 The embedded version of Solr has been upgraded, which should result in a much more compact index size.